henryjameslau/cpi-items-actions/README.md

 To prepare the metadata file from the excel sheet provided by the business area, copy the columns from the unchained sheet.
 Set the `AVERAGE_PRICE` column to a number (to remove £) and to 3dp.

 To prepare the unchained values, remove the metadata columns except the `ITEM_ID` column.
 Remove any columns before the reference year.
+You'll probably have to resave the file with column renamed in the date format expected by python which is `YYYY-MM-DD`.

 There are two reference values in the python script, the reference month for average prices when the timeseries starts for items which is normally 5 years, so in 2023 the start was Jan 2018.